What’s up Phys Ed Family!

 One Page Workout Posters

-Kid friendly “crossfit” type workouts where students perform different exercise and see how many rounds they can get through in a specific time limit.
+This poster set is basically a set of kid friendly AMRAP (As Many Rounds as Possible) Style workouts where students perform different exercises and see how many rounds they can get through in a specific time limit.

 Just put on a timer, students can choose their workout and they can perform the exercises at their own pace.

-Here’s a link to more info on my One Page Workout and 25 Exercise Poster Bundle or you can download it below
+Here’s a link to more info on our One Page Workout and 25 Exercise Poster Bundle

 Mr. C’s Superhero Workouts